 Throughout your three years of study, you will be assessed in a number of ways, including written exams, coursework (consisting of both essays and reports), portfolios, a literature review, academic posters, and presentations.
 In your final year you will also complete a dissertation.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

-You will explore key concepts in geology, the geological history of the Earth (and of the UK), and the role of geological processes in landscape development.
+An introduction to key concepts in geoscience/geology; the geological history of the Earth, and the geological processes in landscape development.

-You consider and evaluate themes and debates surrounding sustainability, sustainable development, environmental resource management, climate change, and the Anthropocene.
+A consideration and evaluation of themes and debates surrounding the human-environment nexus, for example, sustainability; sustainable development; environmental resource management; climate change; and the Anthropocene.